mvt-project/mvt/README.md

 ## Installation

-First you need to install dependencies, on Linux `sudo apt install python3 python3-pip libusb-1.0-0` or on MacOS `brew install python3 libusb`.
+First you need to install dependencies, on Linux `sudo apt install python3 python3-pip libusb` or on MacOS `brew install python3 libusb`.

 Then you can install mvt from pypi with `pip3 install mvt`, or directly from sources:
 ```bash